 Thorough blending, necessary for good flavour, means that to make larger quantities, it is better to make several batches one after the other, rather than trying to make it all at once.
 Some people sweeten it with a little honey or a date or two.
-Some people prefer to use unblanched almonds -- almonds with their brown skins still on -- which makes a browner and somewhat grittier milk.
+Some people prefer to use unblanched almonds — almonds with their brown skins still on — which makes a browner and somewhat grittier milk.

 Refrigerate for up to 5 days; shake well before each use as it may settle.

-Almond Milk was more popular in the days before there was refrigerated animal milk that could be trusted (no one trusted any milk that was sold, unless they saw it come from a cow with their own eyes.)
+Almond milk was more popular in the days before there was refrigerated animal milk that could be trusted (many people distrusted any milk that was sold, unless they saw it come from a cow with their own eyes.)
 It was particularly popular in the Middle Ages.
-Almond Milk could be made as needed, and stored for a while unrefrigerated, and because it wasn’t an animal product could be used at times such as Lent when true dairy was proscribed by the Church.
+Almond milk could be made as needed, and stored for a while unrefrigerated, and because it wasn’t an animal product could be used at times such as Lent when true dairy was proscribed by the Church.

 Almond milk is a very common item in medieval recipes.
 Some recipes would call for the almond milk to be made from broth or wine instead of plain water.